 Most consumers would willingly allow businesses to track them in exchange for a better web experience.
 Freebies, discounts, and other rewards may be given to obtain the user’s permission to be tracked or at least give information necessary for your business to make online marketing decisions.

 Hire an expert!

 Still feeling overwhelmed with the iOS changes and how they’ll affect your social media marketing and overall sales?
 The technicalities of tracking and online advertising strategy and execution can be a very involved process.
 So why not get an expert to help you instead?

 At Barker Social, our team has over 20 years of digital marketing experience.
 We know how to handle software updates and ad policy changes and to make them work with your overall social media marketing strategy.
 We focus on data and results to help deliver measurable outcomes.
 So instead of trying to bury your nose deep in advertising jargon, let us handle it for you.

 Contact us today today discuss how we can accommodate the iOS changes and scale your business online.

-Special thanks to Camille Aguila for helping with this blog post.
+Special thanks to Camille Aguila for this blog post!

 No comments yet.